nitk-nest/NeST/INSTALL.md

     Linux your-system 5.4.0-51-generic #56-Ubuntu SMP Mon Oct 5 14:28:49 UTC  2020 x86_64
     ```

-    If iperf3 is not installed, then it can be obtained from your linux distribution packages.
+    If iperf3 is not installed, then it can be obtained from your Linux distribution packages.
-    For ubuntu run:
+    For Ubuntu run:

     ```shell
     sudo apt install iperf3
     ```

 5. Install and setup quagga
-    To install quagga on ubuntu run
+    To install quagga on Ubuntu run

     ```shell
     sudo apt install quagga quagga-doc